Credit: @bristolhillslavenderandflower on Instagram

 Photo by Rachel Dymond

-Herringtons might have pumpkins in its name but from mid-July to September they're all about sunflowers!
+Herringtons might have pumpkins in its name but from mid-July to September they're all about sunflowers.
 Just 40 minutes outside of Albany, Herringtons is home to 150,000 magnificent sunflowers spread across 12 acres.
 The best part is you get to pick your own!
-For $5, stroll through the bright yellow fields, pick three stems, and take as many photos as your heart desires (or phone storage allows)!
+For $5, stroll through the bright yellow fields, pick three stems, and take as many photos as your heart desires (or phone storage allows).
 Be sure to bring your own shears and check the Facebook page for blooming updates throughout the summer.
+Herringtons Pumpkins is open early-May through October.

 While you’re in the area visit: Buskirk Covered Bridge, a 158-foot-long span built in 1857 stretching over the Hoosic River making for a charming selfie setting in any season.